skrylnikov/skrylnikov/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning fp in ts
+- 💬 Ask me about react or node.js or typescript
+- 📫 How to reach me: https://t.me/dskrylnikov
+- ⚡ Fun fact: I think typescript is the best programming language in the universe.

 <!--
 **skrylnikov/skrylnikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.